postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-https-traffic.md

 OpenSSL is already installed for macOS and is typically installed for Linux.
 For Windows systems, you must install OpenSSL manually.

+To install OpenSSL manually for Windows systems, do the following:

 1. Download and install the [OpenSSL v1.1.1 installer](https://slproweb.com/products/Win32OpenSSL.html) for your operating system version.
 OpenSSL v1.x is required to generate certificates.
 Later versions of OpenSSL aren't supported at this time.

     > During installation, make sure to select the option to copy the OpenSSL DLLs to the **OpenSSL binaries (/bin) directory**.